taylorplewe/aco-frontend-whoami/README.md

 ```

 ### Building & running
-Once you've cloned the repo, the two aforementioned `gitignore`d files are in place, you should be able to run
+Once you've cloned the repo, and the two aforementioned `gitignore`d files are in place, you should be able to run
 ```sh
 npm install
 ```